lazertag10/firstgame/concept.md

 * bullets

 ## Source control
-    how to back up your code.
-    we will be using github
+Used to back up your code. we will be using github

+uses:
+1. takes backup version of code regularly
+2. multiple people can work together.